 As the crypto industry evolves, it is clear that virtual currencies give rise to a new dawn of financial crime—one where criminals harness technology to launder money and cover their tracks virtually.

 This is especially present on cryptocurrency gambling websites, money laundering crypto ‘mixer’ platforms (such as Coinmixer, DarkLaunder, and Chipmixer), and exchanges.

-In the first half of 2018, alone, over $760 million was stolen from crypto wallets and exchanges.
+By the end of July 2021, major crypto thefts, hacks, and frauds totaled $681 million.
 This makes a case for stronger preventative methods to stem financial crime in the growing crypto sector.
 Anti-money laundering cryptocurrency regulations are the first step in this.

 So, What is KYC?

 KYC stands for Know Your Customer and is the initial customer due diligence stage in AML processes.
 When a financial institution onboards a new customer, KYC procedures are in place to identify and verify that a customer is who they say they are.
 This enables financial institutions to assign a risk value to this customer based on their propensity for financial crime.

 Now, as crypto exchanges and wallets become more like financial institutions, KYC needs to be added into the cryptocurrency AML programs for these entities.

 The process involves collecting a customer’s Personal Identifiable Information (PII): full name, date of birth, and address.
 This is verified against their official government-issued documentation, such as a passport or driver’s license, and their proof of address, something like a utility bill.

 Following this, a customer needs to be verified against official databases that highlight Politically Exposed Persons (PEP) and anyone with Sanctions against them.
 This enables financial institutions to better understand each client’s risk of virtual currency money laundering and financial crime.